 It doesn’t matter how important the content of your document is if it isn’t readable.
 The longer it takes to read and understand a document, the higher the cost.
 When formatting is poor, it is easy to lose interest or get frustrated.

-By contrast, good formatting makes it easier for readers to follow, understand, find the information they need, and stay engaged.
+By contrast, good formatting allows readers to follow, understand, and find the information they need, and stay engaged.
 Effective document design improves readability (to reach your audience) and usability (to achieve your goal).

 In designing a document, you must

 - Define the document’s goals and objectives.

 - Choose design features that best serve those goals, objectives, and audience.

 Consider how layout, formatting, and visual tools help you connect with your readers and communicate your message.
 Your audience will better understand visual appealing documents.

 Most readers glance over a document to try to find the information they’re looking for, rather than reading the entire thing.
 As their eyes move quickly down the page, they notice visual content cues.
 To make your document more effective, provide cues that promote skimming.